Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

     name: ${gatewayName}
     group: gateway.networking.k8s.io
     kind: Gateway
+  providerRefs:
+    - name: aws-credentials
 EOF
 ```

-NOTE:  The `DNSPolicy` will leverage the `ManagedZone` that you defined earlier based on the listener hosts defined in the Gateway.
+NOTE:  The `DNSPolicy` will use the DNS Provider `Secret` that you defined earlier.

 Check that your `DNSPolicy` has been accepted as follows: